Assetto Corsa: Development

 Kunos Simulazioni built Assetto Corsa on the experience acquired with the development of netKar Pro and Ferrari Virtual Academy.
 The studio acquired practical knowledge working closely to real motorsport as their R&D office was located at the time on Vallelunga Circuit, Italy.
 The game includes renditions of international circuits (surveyed using both traditional and laser scanning technology) as well as many cars from global car brands, ranging from everyday road cars to racing prototypes and historic vehicles.
+As in case of most car simulators, the car performance is one of the most important factors, including the torque and power in function of the RPM.

 Assetto Corsa started development in 2010 with a driving school project for Automobile Club d'Italia.
 In 2011, Kunos moved to developing the game in Unity engine, however, due to constraints of external integrability i.e. not being modding friendly, and due to long loading times, they decided to leave it be and at the end of 2011 built a new engine completely in-house from the ground up instead.

 The game is coded in multiple programming languages.
 C++ is used for the simulation part and Go for the multiplayer server.
 The user interface and launcher core is coded in C#, but the interface frontend in HTML to allow users to create interface modifications.
 Python can be used for developing plugins for retrieving simulation data in real time.
-APIs used are DirectX 11 for graphics, FMOD for sound and ODE for collision detection and rigid body physics.
+APIs used are DirectX 11 for graphics, FMOD for sound, and ODE for collision detection and rigid body physics.